csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 If we use the shorter notation, we _have to_ give the values at initialization, we cannot re-use this notation once the array was created.

-Other datatype, and even objects, can be stored in arrays:
+Other datatype, and even objects, can be stored in arrays in a perfectly similar way:

 ```
 string[] myArray = { "Bob", "Mom", "Train", "Console" };